Nettleship v. Weston Case

 What Was the Responsibility of the Defendant toward the Claimant under Criminal Law?

 Despite the defendant’s inexperience, she was found liable for driving without due care and attention.
 Moreover, it was stated that a learner driver has the same responsibility of care as an experienced driver.
 As a result, every person driving a car is expected to meet the standard of care possessed by a skilled, experienced, and careful driver.

 Was the Defendant Found Responsible for the Damaged Property?

 According to Civil Law, the defendant was found liable for the damage to the lamp post.
 The law states that if a driver goes off the road and damages any form of property, he/she is prima facie liable (at first sight).

 What was the ruling of the English Court of Appeal?

 Taking every aspect of law into consideration, the judge dismissed the claims of Mrs. Weston.
 Consequently, he ordered the defendant to pay compensation for the period that Mr. Nettleship had been missing work.
 Both the plaintiff and the defendant were held responsible for the accident; Hence, a 50% damage reduction was imposed as a result of contributory negligence.

 What’s the takeaway from the Nettleship and Weston case?

-Summing up, be it a learner driver or an experienced driver, they owe the exact same duty to a passenger in his car as he does to the public.
-Moreover, driving with reasonable care and skill is relevant in every situation.
-Although, as per the law, the personal mannerism of a driver is not a relevant circumstance.
+To sum up, be it a learner driver or an experienced driver, they owe the exact same duty of care to any passengers, pedestrians, or drivers.
+In addition, driving with reasonable care and skill is relevant in every situation.
+This case played a pivotal role in future cases, making contributory negligence the most common defense.